Purpose

 Rename the

-ind1index in thetbl2table toind2.obclient> CREATE TABLE tbl2(c1 INT(11) PRIMARY KEY,c2 INT(50)); Query OK, 0 row affected obclient> CREATE INDEX ind1 ON tbl2 (c2 ASC); Query OK, 0 row affected obclient> ALTER TABLE tbl2 RENAME INDEX ind1 TO ind2; Query OK, 0 row affectedCreate the
+ind1index in thetbl2table toind2.obclient> CREATE TABLE tbl2(c1 INT(11) PRIMARY KEY,c2 INT(50)); Query OK, 0 row affected obclient> CREATE INDEX ind1 ON tbl2 (c2 ASC); Query OK, 0 row affected obclient> ALTER TABLE tbl2 RENAME INDEX ind1 TO ind2; Query OK, 0 row affectedCreate an index named

-ind3index on thetbl2table, referencing thec1andc2columns.obclient> ALTER TABLE tbl2 ADD INDEX ind3 (c1,c2); Query OK, 0 row affectedYou can use the
+ind3on thetbl2table, referencing thec1andc2columns.obclient> ALTER TABLE tbl2 ADD INDEX ind3 (c1,c2); Query OK, 0 row affectedYou can execute the

 SHOW INDEXstatement to view the created index.obclient> SHOW INDEX FROM tbl2; +-------+------------+----------+--------------+-------------+-----------+-------------+----------+--------+------+------------+-----------+---------------+---------+ | Table | Non_unique | Key_name | Seq_in_index | Column_name | Collation | Cardinality | Sub_part | Packed | Null | Index_type | Comment | Index_comment | Visible | +-------+------------+----------+--------------+-------------+-----------+-------------+----------+--------+------+------------+-----------+---------------+---------+ | tbl2 | 0 | PRIMARY | 1 | c1 | A | NULL | NULL | NULL | | BTREE | available | | YES | | tbl2 | 1 | ind2 | 1 | c2 | A | NULL | NULL | NULL | YES | BTREE | available | | YES | | tbl2 | 1 | ind3 | 1 | c1 | A | NULL | NULL | NULL | | BTREE | available | | YES | | tbl2 | 1 | ind3 | 2 | c2 | A | NULL | NULL | NULL | YES | BTREE | available | | YES | +-------+------------+----------+--------------+-------------+-----------+-------------+----------+--------+------+------------+-----------+---------------+---------+ 4 rows in setDrop the